MattDodsonEnglish/docs/readme.md

 ---

-#### Add New Language
+#### Add a New Language

-To add a new language, follow the following steps:
+To add a new language, follow these steps.

-- Create a new file under the theme `locales` folder with the language [ISO Code](https://www.w3schools.com/tags/ref_language_codes.asp) code.
-So, if the new language will be Arabic, the new file name will be `ar.json`
+1. Create a new file in the theme's `locales` folder with the language [ISO Code](https://www.w3schools.com/tags/ref_language_codes.asp) code.
+So, if the new language is Arabic, the new file name will be `ar.json`.
-- Copy the `en.json` file content into your new file and start to translate as shown in the following section
+2. Copy the `en.json` file content into your new file and start to translate as shown in the following section.
-- Go to **Admin > General > PUBLICATION INFO > Publication Language** and enter the language code which will be `ar` in this example
+3. Go to **Admin > General > PUBLICATION INFO > Publication Language** and enter the language code (`ar` in this example).

 ---

-#### Edit Translation
+#### Edit a Translation

-To improve or edit a translation in a specific available language.
-You can open the language file under `locales` folder:
+To improve or edit a translation in a specific available language, you can open the language file in the `locales` folder:

 ```sh
 |____locales